 7. Decks and Alfresco

 To maximise your enjoyment of the great outdoors, a deck or alfresco should be high on your priorities.
-Whether it’s a narrow walkway on the side, or a large entertainment area out back, your deck can be both practical and fun.
+Whether it’s an elevated deck with a view, or a large entertainment area out back, your deck may well become your favourite place to be.

-Plus, when you choose the right size and location for your deck, it will complete your exterior design nicely.
+Plus, when you choose the right size and location for your deck, it will add character and complete your exterior design nicely.

 8. Rainwater Tanks